Forecheck: 1-2-2 Forecheck Strategy

 This strategy works great when the game is tied and/or there is lots of time left on the clock.
 The lead forechecker applies pressure to the puck carrier (opponent), while the other two forwards serve as secondary forecheck options.
 These two forwards are positioned on the ice so as to break up passes, grab loose pucks, and assist along the side boards.
 The two defensemen are passively positioned along the blue line waiting for the puck to come to them.
 If their teammates recover the puck or if the forecheck fails, they will take a more active role.

 2-3 Forecheck Strategy

 A third common forecheck strategy is the 2-3 Strategy, which is similar to the 2-1-2 Strategy, where two players press high, but unlike the 2-1-2 version instead elects to use the third forward as what is effectively a third defenseman on the ice.
 Depending on the type of 2-3 system, the third forward acts either as an inner defender, allowing the defenseman on the puck side to pinch the boards, or as an outer defender, by themselves locking the weak side half boards.
-This tactics allows the two forechecking forwards to go really high and aggressive, though it demands a lot of the defensemen who have to be agile enough to adjust to the play.
+This tactic allows the two forechecking forwards to go really high and aggressive, though it demands a lot of the defensemen who have to be agile enough to adjust to the play.